vesuxyz/docs/docs/user-guides/migration.md

 ![Not enough liquidity](./images/not-enough-liquidity.png)

-In this case:
-- The confirmation button remains disabled
-- You can try again later when liquidity becomes available
-- If the issue persists, feel free to contact us on [Discord](https://discord.com/invite/G9Gxgujj8T)
+In this case, the confirmation button remains disabled.
+Liquidity should return quickly, so you can try again shortly.
+If it seems stuck or you want to check in, feel free to ping the team on [Discord](https://discord.com/invite/G9Gxgujj8T).

 ## After migration